Stellantis/stellantis.github.io/_headunit-sdk/Navigation.LaunchGuidanceWaypoints.md

 #### Remark

->**Note :** Should be compatible with wave 2 in future versions

->**Note 2:** This new version of the LaunchGuidance will override the current journey with the one being passed.
+>**Note:** This new version of the LaunchGuidance will override the current journey with the one being passed.

->**Note 3:** The Navigation events are triggered only if the Navigation was launched using either `LaunchGuidance` or `LaunchGuidanceWaypoints`.
+>**Note 2:** The Navigation events are triggered only if the Navigation was launched using either `LaunchGuidance` or `LaunchGuidanceWaypoints`.

 >**Important :** In order to verify if you can use the new API `Navigation.LaunchGuidanceWaypoints` or the old one `Navigation.LaunchGuidance`, you can check the existence of one of the following JS events :